Basjohn/Shitty-YTDLP-Helper/README.md

 ## Usage

 1. Run the shitty exe application
+1b.
+If you see the update button (bottom right) light up, do click it.
 2. Enter a video URL in the input field
 3. Select your preferred options:
    - **Best Quality**: Download the highest available quality